- Master's Degrees

 Grade Appeal Policy

 The performance of a student is judged at the discretion of the course instructor.
 If a student finds himself or herself in an untenable situation during a course, and believes procedures are not appropriate or are biased towards an individual or group, students should submit their documented concerns to the Associate Dean of Student Affairs.

 Only final course grades may be appealed; students may not appeal individual assignment grades.
 Prior to pursuing an official grade appeal, a student should first objectively compare and evaluate what he or she earned for each component of the final course grade, per the requirements outlined in the course syllabus.

 If students remain certain that there was a miscalculation, they should first connect with their instructor to clarify the grading discrepancy.
-If all attempts to contact the instructor have failed and more than 7 business days have passed, or if the student still objectively disagrees with the instructor’s assessment after receiving concrete feedback, the student may begin the formal grade appeal process by contacting the Office of Student Affairs at firstname.lastname@example.org.
-Formal grade appeal requests must be submitted no more than 14 business days after the end of term.
+If all attempts to contact the instructor have failed and more than 5 business days have passed, or if the student still objectively disagrees with the instructor’s assessment after receiving concrete feedback, the student may begin the formal grade appeal process.
+Graduating students seeking to appeal a final grade must submit their appeal request before degree conferral and no more than 15 business days after the end of term, whichever comes first.

 Grade changes are not permitted after a degree or certificate has been conferred.